anandnandagiri/MyPOC/ReadMe/Azure Best Practices.md

 *  Use L7 Load Balance (eg: Application Gateway) instead of L3/L4 Load Balancer which has inbuilt Web Application Firewall for public facing web applications
 *  First place to consider Azure VNET in Architectural Design, Enable DDOS Protection, use subnets and Plan IP addressing(CIDR Range)
 *  Enable and Configure Application Security Group on Azure VM.
+*  Enable HTTPS Only and Minimum TLS version 1.2 in Azure App Services (CORS if applicable)

   [More On Azure Documentation](https://docs.microsoft.com/en-us/azure/security/fundamentals/best-practices-and-patterns)